 User plane: Within the context of TS 33.401, this means the data path between UE and Serving Gateway that does NOT go via the MME.

-(User) Data via MME: User Data sent to or from the UE that uses an RRC connection established using the Control Plane CIoT EPS optimisation specified in TS 23.401[2].
+(User) Data via MME: User Data sent to or from the UE that uses an RRC connection established using the Control Plane CIoT EPS optimisation specified in MFA TS 23.401[2].

 IOPS-capable eNB: an eNB that has the capability of IOPS mode operation, which provides local IP connectivity and Public Safety services to IOPS-enabled UEs via a Local EPC when the eNB has lost backhaul to the Macro EPC or it has no backhaul to the Macro EPC.